IonelPopJara/aoc-2024/README.md

 - Day 1: I forgot to set up proper boundaries for my mergesort implementation and I was getting a lower number for part 1.
 - Day 2: I had a stupid error in which I wasn't using the proper parameter in the function definition lol.
 - Day 3: I should learn regex man.
+- Day 4: I spent a lot of time making functions that overcomplicated the problem :/

 </details>